-\begin{proof} Theorem~\ref{thm:orchestration} guarantees that for any context becoming active, the orchestration system guarantees that a task automaton will become active after at most $t_\texttt{trans}$ time units.
-The behavior of the task and transition automata is linked to the \textit{actual} (i.e., the Mealy machines) task and transition controllers via the execution of the \emph{activate()}, \emph{deactivate()}, \emph{trans\_start()} and \emph{trans\_end()} functions.
-When the functions are not fired, the Mealy machines react synchronously with the ticks of the timed automata.
+\begin{proof} Theorem~\ref{thm:orchestration} ensures that when a context $x_i$ becomes active, the corresponding task automaton activates within $t_\texttt{trans}$ units.
+The task and transition automata behaviors, representing the actual task and transition controllers, follow the \emph{activate()}, \emph{deactivate()}, \emph{trans\_start()}, and \emph{trans\_end()} functions.
+When these functions are not activated, the Mealy machines respond in synchronization with the timed automata ticks.